Bonelab/HRpQCT-Knee-Seg/README.md

 ## Command Line Apps

-Here is a list of all of the command-line apps that get installed when you install this package:
+This is a list of all of the command-line apps that get installed when you install this package.
+For more specific usage instructions, run a command with the `-h` flag.

 | Command                         | Description                                                                                                                                                              |
 | ------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |